cooliris/embed-wall/README.md

 ### Warning

-<div color="red">We recommend that you migrate your content to a more modern solution that uses standard Web technologies and supports mobile browsers.
-If you continue to use the Embed Wall, please consider the following:</div>
+We recommend that you migrate your content to a more modern solution that uses standard Web technologies and supports mobile browsers.
+If you continue to use the Embed Wall, please consider the following:

 * The Embed Wall is no longer supported.
 * The Embed Wall does not work on mobile browsers, as it was built on Adobe Flash.